belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 > Now I know that under my null hypothesis that my t statistic follows a t distribution with **Z=n-2** degrees of freedom.
 And I see up here that my number of observations is **n=3,570**, so it would be **3,568 degrees** of freedom.
 > Z ~H_o t_3568 => p-value < 0.001

+> **Conclusion:** I would reject my null hypothesis and conclude that the percent of patients who say that a nurse always communicates well is positively correlated with a percent of patients who would always recommend a hospital.